bangbangcon/west/content/conduct-transparency.md

 ## Acknowledgements

 We looked to [ORDCamp's transparency report](https://ordcamp.com/conduct/2019-code-of-conduct-transparency-report/) as a model for how to structure this document.
-Additionally, we would like to thank [Julia Evans](https://jvns.ca), who served as an external member on !!Con 2019's Code of Conduct committee.
+Additionally, we would like to thank [Julia Evans](https://jvns.ca), who served as an external member on !!Con West 2019's Code of Conduct committee.